 Other voting methods

-How to use the experimental mode of Belenios for alternative voting methods?
+How to use Belenios for alternative voting methods?

 Preparation of the election